Optimal operating parameters for next-generation xenon gas time projection chambers: Detector Simulation and Geometry

 The detector simulation uses a simple cylindrical geometry (diameter equal length) implemented in the open-source NEXUS framework, a Geant4~\cite{ALLISON2016186, 1610988, AGOSTINELLI2003250} based simulation framework developed by the NEXT collaboration~\cite{NEXUS}.
 The cylinder has a volume of xenon gas with gas pressure varied from 1, 5, 10, 15 and 25 bar.
 This volume is surrounded with a 4 cm layer of copper to model the inner copper shielding.
 This thickness was chosen since the simulation at 1 bar was prohibitively slow, and is normalized to give the expected rate assuming 12 cm copper shield.

-The detector size is adjusted to account for changes in pressure to maintain 1 tonnes of $^{136}$Xe for either an enriched xenon detector (1-tonne module) or a natural xenon detector (10-tonne module).
+The detector size is adjusted for changes in pressure to maintain 1 tonnes of $^{136}$Xe for either an enriched xenon detector (1-tonne module) or a natural xenon detector (10-tonne module).
 Table \ref{tab:pressure_params} details the simulated pressures and detector sizes, and Fig.~\ref{fig:masscu} shows the total mass of copper shielding required for 12~cm thickness.
+While these large dimensions appear unpromising relative to solid or liquid detectors of the same mass, the greater effective transparency of gas to gamma rays partly compensates.

 Events are generated in the gas producing energy depositions (``hits") along the track trajectory.
-For the $0\nu\beta\beta$ decay and $^{137}$Xe backgrounds, events are generated directly in the gas volume.
+For the $0\nu\beta\beta$ and $^{137}$Xe backgrounds, events are generated directly in the gas volume.
 For the gamma backgrounds, $^{214}$Bi decays and $^{208}$Tl decays are generated in the 4 cm of copper surrounding the detector.
 The number of interacting events is scaled down by a normalization factor of 0.37, constant with pressure, to give rates corresponding to 12~cm of copper.
 This factor was derived from generating 100 million $^{214}$Bi/$^{208}$Tl decays in the different thicknesses of copper.

 After generation, we save the information on the number of events depositing energy within a broad energy window of 2.3 -- 2.6 MeV.
 An energy smearing, assuming 1\% FWHM, is then applied to these events.
-In the next step, a filter saves full event information, including energy deposits and particle information, only for events that deposit energy within 1\% FWHM of the Q$_{\beta\beta}$ value (2.43 - 2.48 MeV) in the gas region.
-This pre-selection saves on computational resources for the next reconstruction stage, and the choice of 1\% FWHM energy resolution was to ensure there are sufficient statistics of events to analyze near the Q$_{\beta\beta}$.
-It is not expected that the topological signatures will vary for energy resolutions considered in this work ranging from 0.3--1.2\% FWHM.
+In the next step, we save full event information, including energy deposits and particle information, only for events that deposit energy within a $\pm$1\% FWHM window of the Q$_{\beta\beta}$ value (2.43 - 2.48 MeV) in the gas region\footnote{Note, this $\pm$1\% FWHM window is equal to a total width of 4.71$\sigma$, such that 98\% of the signal events are retained. }.
+This pre-selection saves on computational resources for the next reconstruction stage, and the choice of 1\% window was to ensure there are sufficient statistics of events to analyze near the Q$_{\beta\beta}$.
+It is not expected that the topological signatures will vary appreciably for energy resolutions considered in this work ranging from 0.3--1.2\% FWHM.